Magnu-Shaak/Calc123/oled_extention.md

 # OLED extension
 This is my OLED extension I made in CircuitPy that is compatable to use with KMK.
-I Don't belive anyone will see this, but if you are, use the oled_layer_extension.py file.
+I Don't belive anyone will see this, but if you are, use the oled_layer_extension.py file, under the Firmware folder.
 The oled_extension is configured to the board I am using.

 ## List of Supported features below: